DynamicStatic/Dynamic_Static.System/README.md

 - `cd Dynamic_Static/`
 - `git clone https://github.com/DynamicStatic/Dynamic_Static.System.git`

+If you want to build `Dynamic_Static.System` with audio support enabled
 - Install [FMOD](https://www.fmod.com/)
 You'll be asked to create an account if you haven't already.
 From the download page https://www.fmod.com/download select the **FMOD Studio API [1.10.08]** download.